Role and application process

 No. We can only accept one application from you so it's best to make sure you apply for the one you are really interested in.
-If the role that you apply for fills, we’ll get in touch with you to discuss alternatives – leave that with us.
+If the role that you apply for fills, we’ll get in touch with you to discuss alternatives where we can – leave that with us.
+In some cases there may not be roles to go to therefore we would put your application on hold and be back in touch if anything changes.

 You could try our quiz to find out which roles might be best suited to you based on the way you like to work.
 You can find our quiz here.

 We have a variety of offices across the UK, but some roles only operate in certain areas – under each of our role profiles you’ll see in which locations our roles are available.
-Please make sure you check this out before you submit your application as we’ll update available locations as we recruit, so some locations may fill more quickly than others.
+Please make sure you check this out before you submit your application as we’ll update available locations as we recruit.
+You’ll have the opportunity to select more than one location on the application form.
+Some locations are more popular than others and some have more places than others.
+If you’re successful in being invited to our face to face assessment centre we’ll let you know what locations are still available when we book your place.

 Our application form is very quick to complete - we don't ask any difficult questions so provided you can tell us who you are, where you studied and a few other things, it shouldn't take you very long at all.

 You'll receive an email from us to confirm that we've received your application.
-If, based on the information provided, you match the requirements for the role, we'll invite you to complete our situational strengths test.
+If, based on the information provided, you match the requirements for the role, we'll invite you to complete our online assessments.
 If we need to ask anything about your application we'll be in touch within a week.

 We'll ask you to confirm a few details about the eligibility requirements for the role and which locations you'd like to work in, as well as some of the obvious stuff about your university education.
 You'll also need to submit your CV.